rogervila/python_simple_rules_engine/README.md

 ### Advanced usage

-When evaluating multiple rules you can retrieve the historic of rules evaluated for a specific evaluation process by passing the `with_history` parameter as `True`.
+When evaluating multiple rules, you can retrieve the historic of rules evaluated for a specific evaluation process by passing the `with_history` parameter as `True`.

 The final `Evaluation` object will contain a `history` list with evaluations returned by the rules evaluated during the evaluation process.